Ishango bone: Mathematical

+lunar/menstrual cycle constructed by a woman" or be a precursor of writing.

+Caution in interpretation is warranted by the existence of a second bone found in the same archaeological layer, one whose marks are not mathematically suggestive.

 Astronomical

 Alexander Marshack, an archaeologist from Harvard University, speculated that the Ishango bone represents numeric notation of a six-month lunar calendar after conducting a "detailed microscopic examination" of the bone.
 This idea arose from the fact that the markings on the first two rows adds up to 60, corresponding with two lunar months, and the sum of the number of carvings on the last row being 48, or a month and a half.
-Marshack generated a diagram comparing the different sizes and phases of the moon with the notches of the Ishango bone.
+Marshack generated a diagram comparing the different sizes and phases of the Moon with the notches of the Ishango bone.
 There is some circumstantial evidence to support this alternate hypothesis, being that present day African societies utilize bones, strings, and other devices as calendars.
-However, critics in the field of archaeology have concluded that Marshack's interpretation is flawed, describing that his analysis of the Ishango bone confines itself to a simple search for a pattern, rather than an actual test of his hypothesis.
+Critics in the field of archaeology have concluded, however, that Marshack's interpretation is flawed, describing that his analysis of the Ishango bone confines itself to a simple search for a pattern, rather than an actual test of his hypothesis.

-This has also led Claudia Zaslavsky to suggest that the creator of the tool may have been a woman, tracking the lunar phase in relation to the menstrual cycle.
+This has also led Claudia Zaslavsky to suggest that the creator of the tool could have been a woman, tracking the lunar phase in relation to the menstrual cycle.

 Other explanations

 Mathematician Olivier Keller warns against the urge to project modern culture's perception of numbers onto the Ishango bone.
 Keller explains that this practice encourages observers to negate and possibly ignore alternative symbolic materials, those which are present in a range of media (on human remains, stones and cave art) from the Upper Paleolithic era and beyond which also deserve equitable investigation.

-Dirk Huylebrouck, in a review of the research on the object, favors the idea that the Ishango bone had some advanced mathematical use, stating that "whatever the interpretation, the patterns surely show the bone was more than a simple tally stick."
-He also remarks that "to credit the computational and astronomical reading simultaneously would be far-fetched", quoting mathematician George Joseph, who stated that "a single bone may well collapse under the heavy weight of conjectures piled onto it."
-Similarly, George Joseph, in "The Crest of the Peacock: Non-European Roots of Mathematics" also stated that the Ishango bone was "more than a simple tally."
-Moreover, he states that "certain underlying numerical patterns may be observed within each of the rows marked."
-But, regarding various speculative theories of its exact mathematical use, concluded that several are plausible but uncertain.
+Dirk Huylebrouck, in a review of the research on the object, favors the idea that the Ishango bone had some advanced mathematical use: "Whatever the interpretation, the patterns surely show the bone was more than a simple tally stick."
+He also remarks that "to credit the computational and astronomical reading simultaneously would be far-fetched", quoting mathematician George Joseph, who stated: "A single bone may well collapse under the heavy weight of conjectures piled onto it."

+Similarly, George Joseph, in "The Crest of the Peacock: Non-European Roots of Mathematics" also asserted that the Ishango bone was "more than a simple tally".
+Moreover, he states: "Certain underlying numerical patterns may be observed within each of the rows marked."
+Even so, regarding various speculative theories of its exact mathematical use, Joseph concluded that several are plausible but uncertain.